 The first goal was to be able to change the calibration parameters.
-An upgrade for the Powerlt firmware was added to accomodate any calibration parameters.
+An upgrade for the Powerlt firmware was added to accomodate for those values.
 This was accomplished with a virtual memory map, which maps every parameter to a specific location and all of them can be changed.